imrafaelmerino/json-values/README.md

 immutable_10000  2460901.909    66524.870   ns/op
 ```
 As expected, the immutable implementation is slightly slower, but, it could make a difference in those scenarios when
-defensive copies of objects are performed.
+defensive copies of objects are made.

 #### 10- Tools.
-Different compiler plug-ins to find bugs at _compile time_ have been used:
+I've used different compiler plug-ins to find bugs at _compile time_:
 * [The Checker Framework Compiler](https://checkerframework.org), which found some NullPointerException.
 * [Google error-prone](https://errorprone.info), which found a bug related to [BigDecimalEquals](https://errorprone.info/bugpattern/BigDecimalEquals)

 Part of the testing has been carried out using [Scala Check](https://www.scalacheck.org/) and Property-Based Testing.
 I developed a json generator for this purpose.

 Any doubt, feedback or suggestion, please, drop out an email to imrafael.merino@gmail.com.